tomwassenberg/certbot-ocsp-fetcher/README.md

   to fetch an OCSP response for.

 - `-o,--output-dir`\
-  Specify the directory where OCSP responses are saved.
+  Specify the directory where OCSP staple files are saved.
 When not passed, this defaults to `/etc/nginx/ocsp-cache`.

  [Certbot]: https://github.com/certbot/certbot